jkwellyn/orb_archetyper/README.md

 `$ orb-archetyper -t cli -p <project> -u`

-### A new CLI project immediately pushed to an upstream Github organization and your fork
+### A new CLI project immediately pushed to an upstream Github organization (assuming proper credentials) and your fork

 `$ orb-archetyper -t cli -p <project> -u <organization>`